 Open fires cause a great deal of pollution as we have mentioned numerous times before.
-Open fires are inefficient, and are often used to burn things such as unseasoned wood, general waste and much more.
+Open fires are inefficient and are often used to burn things such as unseasoned wood, general waste and much more.

 Wood Burning Tip – Make sure your wood is ready to burn: Dry wood produces less smoke and more heat, and so is much cleaner and better for the environment.
 If you’re cutting your own logs for firewood, store them in a dry area, and allow them to dry for at least 12 months, for wood like oak, this can be as long as 24 months.
 Before you burn, use a moisture meter so you can check the water content of the logs.
 They should be less than 20%.
-Having a too high water percentage will increase pollution, produce a poor level of heat output and cause tar to form in your chimney.
+Having too high a water percentage will increase pollution, produce a poor level of heat output and cause tar to form in your chimney.
 It’s important you get the right level.

 In the UK and other rich countries, the burning of waste usually takes place in EfWs (Energy from Waste Plants).
-These plants use equipment to control the burn, while producing heat and electricity.
+These plants use equipment to control the burn while producing heat and electricity.

 Wood Burning Tip – The Best Wood: Ash is thought to be one of the very best woods for burning.
 Ash creates a steady flame and a good heat output.
-Unlike other wood, ash can be burnt when green, but like with most wood burns at it’s very best when it is dry.
-Ash tends to have a very low moisture content when live, which is the main reason why you can burn it when it is green.
+Unlike other wood, ash can be burnt when green, but like with most wood burns at its very best when it is dry.
+Ash tends to have very low moisture content when alive, which is the main reason why you can burn it when it is green.

 Burning Waste in UK – What Are Your Options?